VPMWebApps/CIS-Research-Topics/README.md

 8. policy reforms - what is policy ? what is reform ? how is it done ? how to identify bottlenecks ? unnecessary regulations , complexities - can CIS help the center and state
    DOGE - positives and negatives

-10. cutting the bureaucratic red tapes - dismantling babudoms,retraining and re-assigning the workforce

 11. skilling and retraining missions - re-look at the extisting institutions - efficiency and outcome - status - alive or dead